mykusdev/text-to-speech-converter/README.md

 - Enter any text you want to convert to speech.
 - Adjust the speech rate and pitch according to your preference.
-- Play, pause, and stop buttons for controlling the speech playback.
+- Play, pause, and resume buttons for controlling the speech playback.
 - User-friendly and responsive design.

 ## Getting Started